Q1 How do I submit an abstract?

 - Colourful posters are more effective and attractive.
 When choosing a background, remember that neutral or grey colours will be easier on the eyes than a bright colour.
 Colour photos also look best when mounted on a grey background.

-Q16 Do posters have to stay up all week?
+Q16 Do posters have to stay up for the duration of the congress?

 - Posters will be rotated on a daily basis.